 - Docker storage

-- Docker and Control Center data are stored in a customized LVM thin pool that is created from one or more block devices or partitions, or from one or more LVM volume groups.
+- Docker and Control Center data are stored in customized LVM thin pools that are created from one or more block devices or partitions, or from one or more LVM volume groups.